Islam in Hawaii

+Islam is minority religion in Hawaii, according to official censes 0.5% muslims are living in the Island.

+History

+Kingdom era

+Records from the Hawaiʻian Kingdom's Ministry of Interior from 1844-1894 have shown Muslim names of some naturalized citizens like Ali and Abdullah who originated from colonial India as lascars (laka) under the service of the British, which Hawaiʻi had diplomatic relations with.

+Post-American statehood

-Islam in Hawaii organised its first official body in 1979, with the incorporation of the Muslim Students' Association of Hawaii, though the organisation had been operational as early as 1968.
+Hawaii organised its first official body in 1979, with the incorporation of the Muslim Students' Association of Hawaii, though the organisation had been operational as early as 1968.
 The group initially prayed in a cottage, before purchasing the Manoa Mosque in the 1979–1980 period.
 However, a 1992 study by the American Muslim Support group listed zero mosques in Hawaii in 1992.

 As of early 2001, the Manoa Mosque was mentioned as having a Friday Prayer attendance of 200 men, the end of Ramadan iftar meal as having 700 attendees, and the mosque itself as having 2,000 members.

 Population

 According to a 2017 estimate, there are around 5,000 Muslims living in Hawaii.
-This correspond to 0.34% out of population of 1,455,271.
+This correspond to less than 1% out of population of 1,455,271.
 Hawaiian Muslims are racially diverse, consisting of American-born converts and those with familial ties to many regions of the world like Asia and the Middle East.
 The first Muslims appeared in Hawaii as far back as the 19th century.